omahs/jelly-verse-contracts/README.md

 ### Contract Overview

-PoolParty smart contract represent initial JELLY token offering.
+PoolParty smart contract represents initial JELLY token offering.
+The contract is used to give the users initial source of jelly tokens.
+The user can swap a fixed amount of usd stable tokens to receive some predetermined amount of jelly tokens.
+The usd supplied by the users is then used as liquidity for a JLY-USD pool on JLY swap by joining the correspondent pool and then burning the resulting LP tokens which insuers that the liquidity is never withdrawn.

 ### Dependencies